Xu Hai

+Biography

-Originally from Huizhou, a city in southern Anhui Province, Xu became a Buddhist monk at the Hupao Temple in Hangzhou (or, according to some sources, at the Lingyin Temple).
-In 1551, he left his temple and joined the wokou pirates, who were notorious for raiding the coast of Ming China.
-Xu's reputation grew due to his divination and foresight, and by the early 1550s, he had risen to become one of the leaders of the pirates.
-He was based in Satsuma Province, located in southern Kyushu, Japan, and his forces consisted mainly of Japanese individuals from Satsuma, Izumi, and Hizen provinces.
+Xu Hai was from Huizhou, a city in southern Anhui Province.
+He became a Buddhist monk at Hupao Temple in Hangzhou (or, according to some sources, at Lingyin Temple).
+In 1551, he left the temple and joined the wokou pirates, who were notorious for raiding the coast of Ming China.
+His reputation grew due to his divination and foresight, and by the early 1550s, he had risen to become one of their leaders.
+He was based in Satsuma Province, in southern Kyushu, Japan, and his forces consisted mainly of Japanese individuals from Satsuma, Izumi, and Hizen provinces.

 In 1555, the wokou pirates launched a large-scale attack that affected most of Zhejiang province and the southern metropolitan area of Nanzhili (around Songjiang).
 Xu's detachment was the strongest of the groups participating in the raid, but his forces also suffered heavy losses in the Battle of Wangjiangjing, where 1,900 pirates were killed.
 In the spring of 1556, Xu attempted another attack on Zhejiang, but the Ming authorities were alerted when another pirate leader, Wang Zhi, informed them of Xu's plans.
 This information was part of negotiations with Hu Zongxian, the commander of the Ming forces in Nanzhili, Zhejiang, and Fujian.